Piketty or Marx? Capital in the Twenty-first century: a fundamental criticism Part 5 (last)

 It is true that the central banks can redistribute wealth, but it is all done within a narrow sphere.
 The Federal Reserve bank interacts with the banking system to shift assets into or out of banks.
 As Piketty says, their activities can be misdirected, etc. But what they can't do is resolve the financial crisis at the root.
 They can move debts around, even forgive debts.
 But they can't eliminate the process of spiraling debts.
 They can't resolve the underlying contradiction of capitalism itself, which produces the falling profit rate.
 Financialization is the illusory escape from falling profits by the accelerated generation of illusory profits.
 Numbers on balance sheets look good, but they are not real wealth.

-But what about adopting the strategy the forgiveness of debts on a wider scale to escape from the overhang of worthless assets?
+But what about adopting the strategy of the forgiveness of debts on a wider scale to escape from the overhang of worthless assets?
 This is the logical extension of the measures the EU is following in relation to the Greek sovereign insolvency.
 In this situation we witness a powerful reluctance to forgive debts.
 There is a fear of contagion.
 Beware!
 Everyone will want their debts forgiven.
 The situation seems to recur, fade, worsen and recur.
-The EU renegotiates the Greek debts and extends more credit, lengthens the repayment period.
+The European Union renegotiates the Greek debts and extends more credit, lengthens the repayment period.
 This is called kicking the can down the road.
 Is there any limit to how far this can go?
 Yes, there is a limit.
 Europe is entangled in this limit, but it's only a matter of stretching it.
 It stretches and stretches until something breaks.

 Tendency of the rate of profit to fall